Critical Connection: New Bridge to Span Wildwood Trail’s Most Troublesome Gap

 Based on a stunning design inspired by the concept of a “bridge floating in the woods” by Ed Carpenter, an artist from Portland, the Foundation began the effort to raise the estimated $2.5 million needed for the bridge in earnest starting in 2013.

-Support began to roll in from a myriad of sources, including the city, Metro, major family foundations and private and public grants and donations.
+Support began to roll in from a myriad of sources, including Portland Parks & Recreation and Metro, each of whom made significant contributions to this project, major family and public foundations and private donations.
 But it wasn’t until a crowdsource fundraising campaign kicked off in 2016 that it came to light just how many in the community cared about turning the concept of a new pedestrian bridge connecting the trail into a reality.
 The Foundation set a lofty goal to crowdsource $150,000 (less than 1 percent of causes raise more than $100,000).
 That goal was reached in just 11 days.
 In the end, from $5 to $50,000 contributions, more than 660 crowdsourcing donors gave a total of $185,000 in support of the effort.

 In all, 950 donors have helped raise a total of $2.7 million.
 And while final construction bids have yet to come in, Charlie Swindells, the chair of the Portland Park Foundation capital campaign who led much of the fundraising charge, says there’s no doubt the project resonates with donors large and small.